Why It Pays to Create Long-Form, Specialized Healthcare Content

 Re-purposing your long-form content means the labor you put into creating it goes much further.
 You can use some of the research and information you’ve already collected for webinars, blog posts, podcasts — anything you can think of that your audience might be interested in.

 Creating high-quality, in-depth, focused content isn’t easy.
 If you’re going to put the time and work in, it’s important to spend some time planning to ensure you get the most out of it.
-Consider your audience, create a plan for distribution and promotion and think before you start about ways you might repurpose it when it’s done.
-That extra effort in the planning stage can ensure the content you work hard to produce reaches the right people and pays off for your healthcare institution.
+Consider your audience, create a plan for distribution and promotion, and think before you start about ways you might repurpose it when it’s done.
+Incorporating a data driven strategy and specialized digital marketing techniques, including SEO and social media management, can ensure the content you work hard to produce reaches the right people and pays off for your healthcare institution.

 The Author